numpy/numpy/doc/source/dev/governance/governance.rst

 Institutional Partnership, the Steering Council must nominate and approve the Partnership.

-If an existing Institutional Partner no longer has a contributing employee, they will be given a 1 year grace period for remaining employees to begin contributing.
+If at some point an existing Institutional Partner stops having any contributing employees, then a one year grace period commences.
+If at the end of this one year period they continue not to have any contributing employees, then their Institutional Partnership will lapse, and resuming it will require going through the normal process for new Partnerships.

 An Institutional Partner is free to pursue funding for their work on The Project through any legal means.
 This could involve a non-profit